BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 So let's try it, the first thing is to stop executing our `secretFunction` every time to make room for our new experiment: https://playground.babylonjs.com/#GBRNEJ#5

-We take our `decrypted` string, and let's make it a js function again:
+Now, let's resurrect our JavaScript function using `eval`:

 ```js
 eval(decrypted);